GOED's Supply Chain Navigator User Guide

 • GOED Directory (to confirm companies' GOED membership)

-❔A value of [Not available] for any data point in this section means the information was requested by correspondence and/or sought online, but it was either proprietary or otherwise unavailable.
-Additionally, some fields were not pursued after learning early in the research for that company that they do not supply crude oil for human or pet refining.
+❓A value of [Not available] for any data point in this section means the information was requested by correspondence and/or sought online, but it was either proprietary or otherwise unavailable.
+Additionally, some fields were not pursued after learning early in the research process that the company does not supply omega-3 products in their given segment for human or pet markets.

-📝 Correct GOED: Please notify GOED if you discover or suspect any incorrect information.
-In the pop-up window for any data point, click the hyperlink in the top-right-hand corner to pull up a quick email to the GOED team that will be auto-filled with the right destination email address, subject line, company name and sub-topic.
-This is an important part of maintaining this Navigator as a joint, living resources for members.
+📝 Suggest a correction: Please notify GOED if you discover or suspect any incorrect information.
+In the pop-up window for any data point, click the hyperlink in the top-right-hand corner (pictured at right) to open an email to the GOED team, auto-filled with the correct email address, subject line, company name and sub-topic.
+This is an important part of maintaining this Navigator as a living resource for members.

-3. Export a list of companies and information that match your filters
+4. Export a list of companies and information that match your filters.

-• If you want to export what we know about filtered companies into Excel for further discussion at your company, click the designated Excel icon next to "3) Learn more about the companies."
+• To export the information on the filtered companies into Excel, click the designated Excel icon next to "3) Learn more about the companies."

 • For quick, direct, simple searches that don't require filters, use the search box next to the Excel export button to search for specific company names, source species terms, approvals, countries and more.

-• To start a new search, use the "Reset Filters" button at the far left side of the drop-down filters to clear all previous selections from the drop-down menus, search bar, or country selector(s).
+• To start a new search, use the "Reset Filters" button to the right of the bar with "2) Filter [segment] producers by their attributes" and above the drop-down filters (pictured at right) to clear all previous selections from the drop-down menus, search bar, or country selector(s).

 Additional Notes

-• User Experience: For the best experience, we recommend accessing the Supply Chain Navigator on a desktop computer rather than a mobile device.
+• Optimized for Desktop: For the best experience, we recommend accessing the Supply Chain Navigator on a desktop computer rather than a mobile device.

 • For Safari Users: Safari may block the authentication process.
 Disabling the “Prevent cross-site tracking” feature can resolve this issue.